 Jerusalem's temple, the restoration of which was begun under Herod the Great in 20 B.C. and finished in 65 A.D., is referenced at least 100 times in the New Testament.
 This magnificent building was the backdrop of several major events not only in Christ’s life and ministry but also in the early ministry of his apostles.
-This building dedicated to the worship of the true God also played a pivotal role in the life of Paul.
+The temple, dedicated to the worship of the true God, also played a pivotal role in the life of Paul.

 Jesus' experience and interaction with God's house of prayer begins when he is less than two months old.
 His parents take him to Jerusalem in order to fulfill the purification requirement of Leviticus 12.
 In the temple Mary and Joseph make an offering of two young birds and present their newborn son to God (Luke 2:22 - 35).

 The temple played a pivotal role during Jesus' ministry.
 Its outer court was the place where He, at the beginning and near the end of his ministry, drove out the "money changers" and others doing business in a place meant for prayer (John 2:13 - 16, Matthew 21:12).
 He healed many in its location (Matthew 21:14) and frequently taught there (Matthew 21:23, 26:55, etc.).
-While leaving it for the Mount of Olives he prophesied its total destruction to his disciples, who were enthralled with its magnificence and beauty (Matthew 24:1 - 2).
+While leaving the temple area for the Mount of Olives he prophesied its total destruction to his disciples (Matthew 24:1 - 2).

 False witnesses at Jesus' trial, after his arrest, accused him of threatening to destroy the (Matthew 26:59 - 61).
 The veil separating the holiest part of the building with the rest of the edifice was miraculously torn in two the moment Christ died (Matthew 27:51).